dragonprojects/dragonsystem/README.md

-# Dragon OS
+# Dragon System
-Repository for the Dragon OS Linux distribution.
+Repository for the Dragon System Linux distribution.

 ## Installation
 1. Download the [Debian network installer](https://www.debian.org/distrib/netinst) and install it onto your system.